appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 appcircle listBuildProfiles
 ```

-- For detailed usage about the Appcircle CLI, you can refer to the [Appcircle CLI documentation](https://github.com/appcircleio/appcircle-cli#appcircle-command-line-interface).
+- For detailed usage information about the Appcircle CLI, you can refer to the [Appcircle CLI documentation](https://github.com/appcircleio/appcircle-cli#appcircle-command-line-interface).